ot-brett-jones/angularjs-styleguide/README.md

 ### Route Resolve Promises
 ###### [Style [Y081](#style-y081)]

   - When a controller depends on a promise to be resolved before the controller is activated, resolve those dependencies in the `$routeProvider` before the controller logic is executed.
 If you need to conditionally cancel a route before the controller is activated, use a route resolver.
+This should hardly be used since most of our pages are asynchronous and don't require data to load.
+If the view has dropdown requirements which come from a service this would be the recommended place for them.

   - Use a route resolve when you want to decide to cancel the route before ever transitioning to the View.